sanmyyung/spotify/README.md

 ![Spotify Logo](https://github.com/sanmyyung/spotify/blob/main/spotify_logo.jpg)

 ## Overview
-This project involves analyzing a Spotify dataset with various attributes about tracks, albums, and artists using **SQL**.
-It covers an end-to-end process of normalizing a denormalized dataset, performing SQL queries of varying complexity (easy, medium, and advanced), and optimizing query performance.
-The primary goals of the project are to practice advanced SQL skills and generate valuable insights from the dataset.
+This project focuses on analyzing a Spotify dataset containing detailed information about tracks, albums, and artists through advanced SQL techniques.
+It involves the complete workflow of normalizing a denormalized dataset, executing SQL queries ranging from basic to advanced complexity, and optimizing query performance.
+The main objectives are to enhance proficiency in advanced SQL, derive meaningful insights from the data, and apply best practices for efficient database management and querying.

 ```sql
 -- create table